AbstractSDK/cw-orchestrator/docs/src/chains/rollkit.md

 ## Compatibility

-This integration has been tested using the CosmWasm setup with Rollkit.
+This integration has been tested using the [Rollkit Setup with CosmWasm](https://rollkit.dev/tutorials/cosmwasm).
 The following versions were used:

 - Mocha testnet node: `celestia/v0.15.0.beta.1`
 - Rollup node: `wasmd/v0.50.0` (which opens up port 9290 locally)